NifatHossain/Blood-Bridge-Client-Site/README.md

 -> open command prompt in these two folders and run (npm i) to install the dependencies

--> create a .env.local file in root folder of client site code and your fireBase and ImageBB credentials
+-> create a .env.local file in root folder of client site code and setup your fireBase and ImageBB credentials

 example:
 VITE_apiKey=***